betodevq/countrify/README.md

 ## Getting Started

-1. Create a `.env.local` file in the root folder of the project and add the following values:
+1. Create a `.env.local` file in the root folder of the project and add the following value:

 ```env
 NEXT_PUBLIC_GRAPHQL_API_URL=https://countries.trevorblades.com/